ClementREMY2/si5-dsl-VideoML-ordinateur/README.md

 ### Prerequisites

 If you want to use the project, you'll need at least :
-- Python 3 executable on your machine
+- Python 3 executable on your machine (accessible via the command "python3" on Linux/macOS and "py" on Windows)
 - Node, version 18 or higher

 ## What's in the folder